XRPLF/xrpl-dev-portal/content/gateway_guide.md

 ## DisallowXRP ##

-The DisallowXRP flag is designed to discourage users from sending XRP to an account by accident.
+The DisallowXRP setting (`disallowIncomingXRP` in RippleAPI) is designed to discourage users from sending XRP to an account by accident.
 This reduces the costs and effort of bouncing undesired payments, if you operate a gateway that does not trade XRP.
 The DisallowXRP flag is not strictly enforced, because doing so could allow accounts to become permanently unusable if they run out of XRP.
 Client applications should honor the DisallowXRP flag, but it is intentionally possible to work around.

 An issuing gateway that does not trade XRP should enable the DisallowXRP flag on all gateway hot and cold wallets.
 A private exchange that trades in XRP should only enable the DisallowXRP flag on accounts that are not expected to receive XRP.